kcybulski/prosody-modules/mod_net_dovecotauth/README.markdown

 ============

 mod\_net\_dovecotauth is a server implementation of the Dovecot authentication protocol.
-It allows you to authenticate eg Postfix against your Prosody installation.
+It allows you to authenticate e.g. Postfix against your Prosody installation.

 Due to missing support for virtal hosts in this protocol, only one host